 Mozilla developers have decided to switch from doing frequent planned releases of Firefox to a variable schedule.
 From now, Firefox will quit the version race started by Chrome and will be released less frequently.

 Today, Mozilla is rolling out a new version of Firefox.
 The new version includes a number of changes you might be interested in knowing.
 The new build should be delivered to your PC tomorrow or today using the default Firefox update service.
-Let's look closer under the hood of this new build.
+Let's see what has changed under the hood of this new build.

 As you might be knowing, Mozilla was going to remove the option xpinstall.signatures.required from about:config in Firefox 44.
 Once this option would have been removed, the user would have been unable to bypass the digital signature enforcement for add-ons.
 Mozilla has changed their mind and decided to keep the option till the Firefox 46 release.

-As you might be already knowing, Firefox 44 and above won't allow you to run unsigned add-ons.
+As you may already know, Firefox 44 and above won't allow you to run unsigned add-ons.
 Mozilla developers decided to remove the ability to disable the signature enforcement, which can still be disabled in Firefox 43.
 However, it was announced that the stable branch of Firefox will get a new option which will allow the user to temporarily load unsigned extensions.

 Mozilla developers have announced that in Firefox 45, a new implementation of the API for browser extensions will be added.
 It is called WebExtensions and uses native HTML technology.
 WebExtensions will make it possible to create extensions compatible with Google Chrome and vice versa.